-To determine the sensitivity level, the following issues should be considered:
+To determine the sensitivity level, the following points should be considered:

-- The size of the fire to be detected at the determined distance. - The type of flammable fuel. - Potential sources of false alarms that may be present (e.g., naked flames, hot process).
+- The size of the fire to be detected at the determined distance. - The type of flammable fuel.

 Spacing and Location

 Consider the following factors when determining the number of detectors and their locations in the protected area: